 "It has a strong visual impact and a unique spectator appeal, with integrated special effects, such as hissing sounds."

-Python is one of the world's scariest water slides, thanks to several banked twists and turns, unbelievably tight corners and a six-meter-wide enclosed section that sends riders flying up the sides.
+Super S Slide is one of the world's scariest water slides thanks to its banked twists and turns, unbelievably tight corners and a six-meter-wide enclosed section that sends riders flying up the sides.

-"We maximized wall height while eliminating turnover risk," says Bruce Bradley at Whitewater.
+"We maximized wall height while eliminating turnover risk," says Bruce Bradley of WhiteWater West.

 "We wanted to design a slide that gives passengers the thrilling feeling that they're going to flip over when they fly high up on the slide walls, but obviously they don't!"